China buys 50 Airbus jets during Merkel visit

-BEIJING (Reuters) - China signed an agreement with Germany for 50 Airbus planes worth over $4 billion during Chancellor Angela Merkel’s visit to Beijing on Thursday, the first significant order since a dispute between Beijing and Europe over emissions trading.
+BEIJING (Reuters) - China signed an agreement with Germany for 50 Airbus planes worth up to $4 billion during Chancellor Angela Merkel’s visit to Beijing on Thursday, the first significant order since a dispute between Beijing and Europe over emissions trading.

-The dispute between China and the European Union has frozen earlier deals worth up to $14 billion.
+The dispute between Beijing and the European Union had interrupted earlier deals worth up to $14 billion.

 China’s ICBC Leasing and Airbus, whose parent company is Franco-German-led aerospace group EADS EAD.PA, signed the deal for 50 Airbus A320-family planes and another agreement about Airbus plane assembling in China, state news agency Xinhua said.

-Xinhua put the value of the deal at $3.5 billion but at published list prices, it could be worth $4.6 billion, according to a breakdown of models supplied by Airbus.
+Xinhua put the value of the deal at $3.5 billion but at published list prices, the deal could be worth more than $4 billion.

 China regularly orders aircraft in large batches timed to coincide with high-level contacts with U.S. or European leaders, but the deal fell short of European expectations of a 100-plane order circulating on the eve of Merkel’s trip.